Zac-HD/hypofuzz/docs-src/manual/database.rst

 .. note::

     We've already sketched designs for Hypothesis databases backed by S3, DynamoDB, and other cloud storage solutions.
-If something in this space would be useful for you, please <a href="mailto:sales@hypofuzz.com?subject=HypoFuzz%20database%20support">get in touch</a> and we can bump it up our todo list!
+If something in this space would be useful for you, please `get in touch <mailto:sales@hypofuzz.com?subject=HypoFuzz%20database%20support>`__ and we can bump it up our todo list!

 Once you've written your own database, you can tell HypoFuzz to use it like any other database: